I want to ski

 First ski day at Lake Louise

-Lake Louise Ski Resort is genuinely world-class and genuinely demanding, cold, high, and big enough to feel disorienting on a first visit.
+Lake Louise Ski Resort is large, high, cold, and demanding, cold, high, and big enough to feel disorienting on a first visit.
 The mountain works much better if you arrive with the basics sorted before you leave home.

 Book this before you leave home

-Lift tickets, Lift tickets on skilouise.com.
-Buying at the window costs more and takes longer.
+• Lift tickets, Lift tickets on skilouise.com.
+Check the resort for rates, products, and purchase rules.

-Rentals, skilouise.com/rentals-lessons at the resort, or Wilson Mountain Sports in the village.
-Book ahead either way.
+• Rentals, skilouise.com/rentals-lessons at the resort, or Wilson Mountain Sports in the village.
+Check current availability and pickup rules directly.

-Lessons, worth it for more than just technique.
-A good instructor knows where to take you on that specific day.
+• Lessons, useful for more than just technique.
+A local instructor can help match terrain to conditions and ability.
 See Ski & Snowboard School.

-Ski Friends, if your group wants a local host rather than a formal lesson, Ski Friends is genuinely useful.
+• Ski Friends, if your group wants a local host rather than a formal lesson.
+Confirm current availability and scope with Ski Friends.

 How to dress for this mountain